VoidNetworkApp/VoidNetwork/README.md

 - **Firebase**: Centralized service for multi-user functionality and real-time communication.
 	- **Real-Time Database**: Stores language translation mappings and portal GPS coordinates.
 	- **Firebase Auth:** To distinguish which users sent which messages.
+ - **Supabase**: Open-source alternative to Firebase with infrastructure built on PostgreSQL.
+	- **Storage**: Stores photos taken of portals.